- Joined

 Conexant CX20757 | 3 | Laptop |

-After restarting your system, you'll need to setup audio output and input through your rear audio jack located at back panel and headphones jack located at the front panel.
+After restarting your system, you'll need to set up audio output and input through your rear audio jack located at the back panel and headphones jack located at the front panel.
 You will need to set your output device to Internal Speakers for sound to work.

 - Open System Preferences